 However, a student must sit and pass the following Applied Skills exams to be eligible for the BSc degree:

 Oxford Brookes is not able to give credit for exemptions based on qualifications gained more than 10 years ago.

 *The BSc programme is closing in 2026.
 Find out more.

 There is a fee payable for each exemption you claim.
 Exemption fees helps us with the continuous process of rigorously assessing and accrediting a global network of professional and academic bodies and their awards, so that each student can start the qualification at the point that’s right for them.

 If you're claiming your exemption(s), you'll need to pay for each one within 30 days of notifying us.

 Exemptions mean you don't have to study the same topics that you've already been taught.
 This is great if you've recently achieved a qualification, as it's still fresh in your mind.
 Our process of awarding exemptions is rigorous as we need to ensure we are confident that the prior learning matches the skills and knowledge needed for the ACCA Qualification

-Studying for the exam will allow you to refresh your knowledge and will ensure you are sufficiently prepared for the higher level papers, which go into topics in greater depth.
+However, if you're thinking of claiming an exemption based on qualifications you gained years ago, or you've been working in a field other than accountancy for some time, it may be more benefitial to take the exam.
+Studying for the exam will allow you to refresh your knowledge and ensure you're sufficiently prepared for the higher level exams, which go into topics in greater depth.